faraayan/15466-game3/README.md

 ### How To Play:

 Controls:
-* A / D – Rotate left or right
+* A / D – Rotate left and right
-* W / S – Move forward or backward in the direction you’re facing
+* W / S – Move forward and backward in the direction you’re facing
 * Press Space to restart the game

 Play: